Should you buy, lease or subscribe to an electric car?

 Buying an Electric Car outright

-If you are one of those people who like to own everything, then one of the outright purchase options is for you.
+If you’re one of those people who like to own everything, then one of the outright purchase options is for you.

 Buying via a Personal Contract Purchase (PCP)

 One way to achieve ownership is via Personal Contract Purchase or PCP.
 You make your monthly instalments and then, at the end of the term, you pay a final amount to own the car 100%.
-Job done.
+This is known informally as a ‘ballon’ payment, or more technically a ‘Guaranteed Minimum Future Value’ (GMFV) payment.
 That final payment is a pre-agreed amount, so you know exactly where you stand before starting the PCP contract.

 Alternatively, you can buy the electric car through a Hire Purchase agreement.
 You make monthly payments in the normal way, but don’t actually own the car until you pay the final, agreed amount.